What's new with TotalView for HPC

 Delivering safe, robust code requires tools that help identify potential issues early, fit cleanly into development environments, and minimize impact on delivery times.
 The new TotalView for HPC delivers unbeatable platform, language, and compiler support for applications.

-This early version of the NextGen interface continues to add features and is available so we can gather feedback from TotalView users on its updated capabilities.
+TotalView’s new UI continues to add new or updated features.
 To try out the new user interface, start TotalView with the -newUI switch:

 For more details on the new UI, see the in-product help through the Help | Contents menu item.
 New features added to the NextGen user interface in this release include: